easyteam-fr/emojis/README.md

 branch contains a step.
 To work with it, go to `master` which has no operator at all, only the application.
 The main steps are:

-- `feature/operator/01-initialization` contains the code scaffold
+- `operator/01-initialization` contains the code scaffold
-- `feature/operator/02-namespace-operator` changes the operator so that it is only executed on a single namespace
+- `operator/02-namespace-operator` changes the operator so that it monitors a single namespace
-- `feature/operator/03-crd-and-controller` creates en empty emoji CRD and controller
+- `operator/03-crd-and-controller` creates en empty emoji CRD and controller
-- `feature/operator/04-specify-emoji-type` add expected types to the CRD
+- `operator/04-specify-emoji-type` add expected types to the CRD
-- `feature/operator/05-implement-support` implements a status.supported
+- `operator/05-implement-support` implements a status.supported properties that
-  properties that tells if the Emoji is supported
+  tells if the Emoji is supported
-- `feature/operator/06-implement-finalizer` implements a finalizer to manage resource deletion
+- `operator/06-implement-finalizer` implements a finalizer to manage resource deletion
-- `feature/operator/07-implement-applogic` adds the logic to interact with the api
+- `operator/07-implement-applogic` adds the logic to interact with the api
+- `operator/08-deployment` perform the last changes to deploy the controller